jimmyislive/blog/content/posts/gcp.md

 ## Push container to gcr

 This is the container we are actually deploying i.e. our app.
-For this example we will deploy a simple ngix app that is listening on port that displays a welcome message.
+For this example we will deploy a simple nginx app that listens on a port that displays a welcome message.
 Assuming you are logged into your docker hub account:

     {{< highlight bash >}}